Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Presentation

-The University Bachelor of Technology (BUT) has become the new reference diploma for IUTs.
-By integrating a BUT, you will benefit from an integrated 3-year course, without additional selection, to reach the degree of Bachelor.
-A DUT will still be awarded at the end of the second year, and you will be able to continue to benefit from a university and technological education supervised by experienced mixed teaching teams.
+The Bachelor of Technology (BUT) is becoming the new benchmark degree for university technology institutes (IUTs).
+By enrolling in a BUT program, you will benefit from a three-year integrated course of study, with no additional selection process required to obtain a bachelor's degree.
+A DUT will still be awarded at the end of the second year, and you will continue to enjoy university-level technological education supervised by experienced mixed teaching teams.

-The Marketing Techniques degree (in 3 years) will allow you to work and validate within a portfolio of skills that can be directly transposed into the professional world in the fields of marketing, sales and communication.
-It will allow students to specialize in :
+The Marketing Techniques program (3 years) will enable you to develop and validate a portfolio of skills that are directly transferable to the professional world in the fields of marketing, sales, and communication.
+It will allow students to specialize in:

 • International business: buying and selling;